nidark/Poe-Companion/README.md

 **SHIFT+C** CtrlClick the opened stash tab to move 12 X 4 (rows x columns) to the Inventory

-**ALT+X**: CtrClick the opened tab startring the MousePointer (needs to be a top cell).
+**ALT+X**: CtrClick the opened tab starting from the MousePointer (needs to be a top cell).
 Usefull to move the second part of a stash tab to inventory.

 **ALT+V** Trade all your divinations